Joy-less/Holo/README.md

 Ranges can be created with `min to max (step value)`.
 They are inclusive as Holo uses one-based indexing.
 ```
-numbers:range = 1 to 10
+var numbers:range = 1 to 10
-odd_numbers:range = 1 to 10 step 2
+var odd_numbers:range = 1 to 10 step 2
 ```

 ### Boxes